The Best Hotel Credit Cards for Every Type of Traveler

 Why we like it: What makes the Chase Sapphire Preferred such a great rewards card is its redemption options.
 Points are generally worth $0.01 each.
 However, if you redeem them through the Chase Ultimate Rewards portal for travel arrangements, your points are worth 25% more.
 That means your 60,000 points from the welcome bonus are worth $750 toward travel.

-Reward details: You can earn 5X points on Lyft rides and travel booked through Chase Ultimate Rewards; 3X points on eligible dining, select streaming services, and online grocery purchases; 2X points on travel; and 1X points per $1 on all other eligible purchases.
+Reward details: You can earn 5X points on travel purchased through Chase Ultimate Rewards®; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.

 Other benefits include: